aenaumov/NoteKeeper/README.md

 It's supposed that both user and client application are already registered.
 Example of request client application should send to receive JWT:
-Credentials of client application are sent in Basic authorization header Credentials of user are sent in body request
+Credentials of client application are sent in Basic authorization header.
+Credentials of user are sent in body request.

 ```
 POST http://localhost:8080/auth/token